-Contrary to its name, the Black-horned Tree Cricket does not dwell in trees.
-Rather, they are found in vegetation, sometimes close to the ground, but usually 1 – 4 feet above the ground.
+Contrary to its name, the Black-horned Tree Cricket does not live in trees.
+Rather, they are found in vegetation lower to the ground.
 Look for them on a variety of plants and weeds in brushy fields and roadsides, as well as bramble thickets, and on plants such as Goldenrod, thistles and tall grasses.

 Conservation Status